 DeepPIV: From the surface to the benthos

 Since the start of 2015, we have been developing DeepPIV, an instrument that enables fine temporal and spatial scale measurements of fluid motion in situ.
 Since then, we have built and integrated DeepPIV on all of MBARI’s ROVs.
 Thus far the DeepPIV instrument has been deployed on 60 ROV dives, and has the extraordinary track record of collecting science data on every dive.
 The instrument was used during both midwater (with Bruce Robison and Postdoctoral Fellow Anela Choy) and benthic (with Jim Barry and Postdoctoral Fellow Joshua Lord) deployments.
-These efforts resulted in expanding the utility of DeepPIV, while addressing several science questions including the following:
+These efforts addressed several science questions including the following:

-What are the structures and mechanisms that describe the function of larvacean houses?
-How does that affect their ability to feed on a range of particle sizes and compositions?

 How do benthic organisms survive in a highly variable, dynamic environment?
 How is feeding of benthic organisms (including deep sea corals and sponges) linked to environmental flows, and do feeding mechanisms change in response to their environment?